cvilas/grape/modules/common/serdes/docs/benchmarking/benchmarking.md

 Messagepack     | ====               | ===          | =            | ===            | ====
 Flexbuffers     | ====               | =            | ===          | ==             | ===

 FastCDR is simple and extremely fast.
 It modifies the existing CDR standard by essentially eliminating padding bytes added for alignment.
-There is no out-of-the-box Python support and documentation is scarce.
-The next obvious candidate is CDR itself (also provided by FastCDR library), which implements Extended CDR version 2 (see chapter 10 of the [DDS interoperability wire protocol](https://www.omg.org/spec/DDSI-RTPS/)).
+There is no out-of-the-box Python support.
+The library also provides an implementation of CDR itself, specifically Extended CDR version 2.
+This is slightly slower but the advantage is that the spec is straightforward and well documented (see chapter 10 of the [DDS interoperability wire protocol](https://www.omg.org/spec/DDSI-RTPS/)), so we could write our own Python modules to support it.

-Messagepack wins overall for painless interoperability, fairly simple API, good documentation and reasonable performance.
+Messagepack wins overall for painless interoperability, simple extensible API, good documentation and reasonable performance.
 It also produces the smallest serialised data size for high wire-level efficiency.
 The benchmarked data structure contained 44 bytes of data.
 MessagePack just adds 4 bytes in overhead.

 With FlatBuffers, deserialisation speed was genuinely impressive.
 On the contrary, serialisation speed was genuinely unimpressive.

-After reviewing third-party libraries, curiosity led me to implement a proof of concept custom serialiser that uses a simple byte-packing scheme.
-Turns out it performed better than FastCDR, the best performing amongst the third-party options in the above list.
+After reviewing third-party libraries, a proof of concept custom serialiser using a simple byte-packing scheme was implemented, just to see how well it would perform.
+Turns out it was comparable to FastCDR, the best performing in the list above.
 In retrospect, this is unsurprising - the two are conceptually equivalent after all.
 Additionally, the custom serialiser code is way shorter and simpler thanks to Modern C++ (`std::span`, `concept`).

 ## How to benchmark against third-party serialisation libraries